 When I visited it in 2014, it had recently been revamped so it looked incredibly new.

 I found the market very typical of northern Europe – there is a huge selection of cheeses, preserves, cured meats and breads.
 In some respects, this is also its downside as the variety is limited.

 That said, you will still find some ingredients that you won’t find in many other places – like a whole suckling pig for example.

-And if you’re stopping for lunch, there were a couple of delis with seating where you could enjoy some simple Nordic fare with a glass or two of wine.
+And if you’re stopping for lunch, there are a couple of delis with seating where you can enjoy some simple Nordic fare with a glass or two of wine.
 Just be warned, it won’t be cheap.

 Other ones of note

 This is by no means an exhaustive list of the best food markets.

 I know from my personal travels that sometimes a visit is just a snatched two-minute walk-around.

 But while I didn’t have the opportunity to take photos, here are a couple of others that I would recommend: